PC-6000 series

 The PC-6000 series is a series of 8-bit home computers introduced in November 1981 by NEC Home Electronics.
 There are several models in this series, such as the PC-6001, the PC-6001 MK2 and the PC-6001 MK2 SR. There is also an American version, called the NEC TREK or NEC PC-6001A.

 Several peripherals were available for the system in North America, including an expander with three cartridge ports (some of the cartridge-based games used two cartridges), a cassette-tape recorder, a 5.25" floppy disk drive, a printer, and a touchpad.

-The PC-6000 series was followed by the PC-6600 series.
+The PC-6000 series were followed by the PC-6600 series.

 Development

 New Nippon Electric (新日本電気, Shin Nippon Denki) was a subsidiary of NEC and a manufacturer of consumer electronics.
 They manufactured the PC-8001 and its peripherals, which were successful and grew the personal computer market in Japan.

 Subsequently, they started developing a low-cost home computer, which was released as PC-6001.
-At the same time, NEC's Electronic Devices Group developed the PC-8801 for home and business, and the Information Processing Group developed the PC-9801 for business market.
+At the same time, NEC's Electronic Devices Group developed the PC-8801 for home and business, and the Information Processing Group developed the PC-9801 for the business market.

 In 1983, New Nippon Electric changed its name to NEC Home Electronics.
-At that time, NEC group had four personal computer lines being developed by separate teams.
-To avoid conflict, they decided to consolidate personal computer business into two divisions; NEC Home Electronics dealt with the 8-bit home computer lines, and the Information Processing Group dealt with the 16-bit personal computer line.
+At that time, NEC had four personal computer lines being developed by separate teams.
+To avoid conflict, they decided to consolidate their personal computer business into two divisions; NEC Home Electronics dealt with the 8-bit home computer lines, and the Information Processing Group dealt with the 16-bit personal computer line.

 NEC Home Electronics discontinued development of the PC-6000 series, the PC-6600 series, and the PC-8000 series in favor of the PC-8800 series.